-The arena, tokens, slots, and robots involved in the game are labelled with libkoki markers.
+The arena, flags and robots involved in the game are labelled with libkoki markers.
 Each marker pattern encodes a number.
 Each marker number is associated with a particular feature within the arena, and also has an associated size.
 The marker numbers and sizes are as follows:

 Item Marker Numbers Marker Size (mm)

 Arena boundary 0-27 250

-Robots 28 - 31 100
+Robots 28-31 100

-Slots 32-39 160

-Token Top 40 - 43 160

-Token Bottom 44-47 160

-Token Side 48-51 160
+Flags 2 32-61 250

 Two sets of marker codes will be used: one for development purpose, and one for the competition itself.
 The competition set is only to be used inside the Student Robotics arena at the Student Robotics competition.
 This is so that people carrying markers past the arena do not confuse robots.
 The competition codes are 100 above the development codes.
-When run in competition mode (specifiable through the robot's GUI), the software provided by Student Robotics will subtract 100 from the detected marker codes, as well as ignore the development codes.
+When run in competition mode, the software provided by Student Robotics will subtract 100 from the detected marker codes, as well as ignore the development codes.